There is no cure for asthma, but many measures are available to help people control the condition and improve their quality of life.

-It is essential for women to control their asthma symptoms during pregnancy to ensure enough oxygen reaches the developing fetus.
+People need to control their asthma symptoms during pregnancy to ensure enough oxygen reaches the developing fetus.

-Asthma treatment centers on long-term control of airway inflammation and quick relief when someone experiences an asthma attack.
+Asthma treatment centers on long-term control of airway inflammation and relief when someone experiences an asthma attack.

 Many people use an inhaler or nebulizer device to disperse asthma medications directly into the lungs as a mist.
-For quick relief, people use short-acting beta2-agonist medications, such as epinephrine and albuterol.

 Longer-term management uses anti-inflammatory medications, leukotriene modifiers, and immunomodulators, among other drugs, to reduce swelling in the airways and the risk of attacks from immune reactions.